Migrate to Autonomous AI Database

 Conclusion

-Loading data from external storage is a key capability for Autonomous AI Database bulk loads, migrations, and data ingestion.
-This article describes the configuration to attach Azure based NFS storage to an Autonomous AI Database environment, including prerequisites, setup steps, and validation steps.
+Loading data from external storage is an important capability of Autonomous AI Database that administrators use for bulk loads, migrations, and ongoing data ingestion.
+This post describes the configuration required to attach Azure-based NFS storage to your Autonomous AI Database environment.
+It covers the prerequisites, the key setup steps, and how to validate the mount and access permissions.
+After you complete these steps, you can use the attached file system as a staging area for Data Pump and other load utilities.